 - 1. Durability: If a transaction finishes (commits), we will never lose the result of the transaction. - 2.
 Atomicity: Either all or none of the operations in the transaction will persist.
 This means that we will never leave the database in an intermediate state.

+We can take a look at these two properties in the example of swapping a class in CalCentral:

-An example of this is swapping a class in CalCentral.
-There are two operations: dropping your old class and adding the new one.
+- 1. Durability: Once we say that we have made the change, the student should not suddenly find themselves in old section later on! - 2.
+Atomicity: There are two operations: dropping your old class and adding the new one.
 If the database crashes before it can add your new class, you do not actually want to be dropped out of your old class.